oliver-veal/robotics-coursework/docs/source/index.rst

 It was found that utilizing I to reduce steady state error was not necessary in this case given that it added to the overshoot in the system.
 The tradeoff between the reduced steady-state error was not worth the significantly higher added overshoot.
-This caused an exploration of a range of PID values, ultimately returning to the original pairing that was found to be effective, demonstrating a relatively robust method with parameters that allow for effective control of the robotic arm.
+This caused an exploration of a range of PID values, ultimately returning to an I value of 0 and the control still remaining effective.

 Video Results
 --------------